 Built in 1974 by the Australian Army Corp of Engineers the Lord Howe Island Airport heralded the end of the regular flying boat service to/from Rose Bay in Sydney.

-Qantaslink Airlines provide daily services to/from Sydney and twice weekly service to/from Brisbane and Port Macquarie.
+Qantaslink Airlines provide daily services to/from Sydney.

 Aircraft operators should refer to the Fees and Charges area of this website for current costs associated with Airport use.

 All aircraft operators are strongly encouraged to read the Lord Howe Island entry in the En-route Supplement of Australia (ERSA – FAC & RDS) published by Airservices Australia.
 The Obstacle Limitation Surface (OLS) is extensively infringed with terrain to the south and east.
 Due to the topography of the Island wind conditions may generate severe turbulence.
 Bird hazard also exists at the aerodrome.

 As the operator of an aircraft which will be landing on Lord Howe Island, it is likely that you will be a carrier of biosecurity matter.
 As such, you have a vital role to play in helping us to protect paradise, on Lord Howe Island.